ShaneHutter/packmule/README.md

 ## Arguments and switching

-Capitals are in a mutually exclusive group, and required\
+Capitals are the primary switched and are required\
+Primary switches can be combined (possible?), which\
+will cause tasks to queue up, and be performed in\
+the most ideal order.\
 Optional lowercase sub switches

 * -B,	Build an rpm package